WPGlobus/WPGlobus/readme.txt

 == Changelog ==

+= 1.0.5 =
+* ADDED:
+	* Support translation for standard Custom Fields
+	* Support translation in input and textarea fields at Edit Post page for ACF plugin

 = 1.0.4 =
 * FIXED:
 	* Disabled WPGlobus admin interface on ACF screens - until we support them properly.